 React Native vs Swift – A Side-by-Side Comparison for iOS Application Development

 Maintaining the smooth functioning of code with minimal time and effort is one of the primary goals of development.
 In the below section, let’s take a look at how easier it is to implement testing in both Flutter and React Native apps.

 How easier is it to test a Flutter app?

 Flutter, on the other hand, offers extensive support for automated testing since it functions with a dart.
 Not only does it offer a myriad number of testing features to test apps at the unit, widget, and integration level, but also boasts of detailed documentation related to it.
 What’s more, Flutter provides robust documentation to build and release Android and iOS apps on the Play Store and App Store respectively.
 In addition, it has its deployment process documented officially as well.

-Undoubtedly, both React Native and Flutter have evolved over these years with every technological update.
+Undoubtedly, both Flutter and React Native have evolved over these years with every technological update.
 And, guess what?
-With every incremental version and technological update, the interest and appreciation of the developer community has increased.
+With every incremental version and technological update, the interest and appreciation of the developer community have increased.
 Let’s see how things are between both frameworks when it comes to community engagement.

 How big is the community around React Native?